Complexity and Complex Systems From Life on Earth to the Universe

 - Quoting from Charles Bennet’s paper on the subject: “Some mathematical and natural objects (a random sequence, a sequence of zeros, a perfect crystal, a gas) are intuitively trivial, while others (e.g. the human body, the digits of pi) contain internal evidence of a nontrivial causal history”.
 In other words, upon close inspection of particular objects, we will notice that they may have undergone a very long and slow evolution from simple and random initial conditions to highly-ordered and self-organized structures.

-- Charles Bennet also explains why we assume that complex objects should have had humble origins.
+- Charles Bennet also explains why we assume complex objects should have had humble origins.
 In his view, the fewer assumptions we make on the creation hypothesis, the more plausible it should be.
-He uses the term “ad-hocness” to describe redundant assumptions that a more concise hypothesis can replace.
+He uses “ad-hocness” to describe redundant assumptions that a more concise hypothesis can replace.
 This idea agrees with the principle of Occam’s razor for theory construction or evaluation.

 - Logical depth is the shortest time a universal computer requires to compute the object by an incompressible program.
-In this context, an incompressible program is also the shortest program obtained from the simplest hypothesis that we can put forward to explain the object’s creation.
+In this context, an incompressible program is also the shortest from the simplest hypothesis we can put forward to explain the object’s creation.
 The running duration of this program then provides us with a measure of an object’s complexity.

 6.3 Degree of Organization